 Grants of representation

-- A grant of probate is the grant of representation issued where there is a will, it is valid in all respects including the appointment of a personal representative, an executor, to carry out the administration of the estate.
+- A grant of probate is the grant of representation issued by the Supreme Court, Probate Division or Probate Registry where there is a will.
+It is where there is a valid will in all respects.
+This includes the appointment of a personal representative, an executor to carry out the administration of the deceased’s estate.

-- When a deceased has died intestate, that is without leaving a will or testamentary document, the procedure for the personal representative, called an administrator, to apply for a Grant of Letters of administration.
+- When a deceased has died intestate, that is without leaving a will or testamentary document the procedure for the personal representative, called an administrator is to apply for a Grant of Letters of administration.

 Who can make grants of representation?

-Legalese – the word “probate” seems archaic, it is.
+Legalese: the word “probate” seems archaic, and in a sense it is.